julia-/long-play-records/README.md

 I draw inspiration in my designs from [Banquet Records](https://www.banquetrecords.com) and in particular [Boomkat records](https://boomkat.com) which has a simple, understated and modern design.
 Boomkat's user experience is intuitive as the content is displayed progressively.
 The site does not overwhelm the visitor with content but at the same time was able to provide comprehensive information for each item.

-I wanted to create an experience that featured the cover art to gain the visitor's attention.
-I wanted the design to be reminiscent of a record store with the walls lined with records
+I wanted the design to be reminiscent of a record store with the walls lined with records.
+I kept my design minimal and used only used greys and whites to not take away from the cover art.

 ### Moodboard